Union Minister Piyush Goyal reviews the progress of various sections under completion in DFC on both East and West corridor

-Minister said that no stone should be left unturned in ensuring that completed project is handed over to the nation by June 2022.

-When apprised about the challenges being faced by the Railways in getting work completed in certain sections ahead of the schedule, Minister said that everything would be done to bring all stake holders on board to ensure that work is completed in sync with June 2022 deadline to compete the project.
+Railway officials gave inputs about the progress being made in all the sections and also some of the challenges being faced by the Railways in getting work completed in certain sections .
+The Minister said that project needs to be monitored on a Daily basis to ensure that completed project is handed over to the nation by June 2022

+Minister said that project needs to be monitored to ensure that completed project is handed over to the nation by June 2022

+The Minister said that as the project completion gathers momentum , emphasis also needs to be given on development of freight terminals along the Corridor to be boost business operations for all stake holders.

 Indian Railways is making dedicated freight corridors to provide exclusive movement on fast speeds for goods trains.